awsdocs/amazon-ec2-user-guide-windows/doc_source/launching-instance.md

 + **Kernel ID**: \(Only valid for paravirtual \(PV\) AMIs\) Select **Use default** unless you want to use a specific kernel\.
 + **RAM disk ID**: \(Only valid for paravirtual \(PV\) AMIs\) Select **Use default** unless you want to use a specific RAM disk\.
 If you have selected a kernel, you may need to select a specific RAM disk with the drivers to support it\.
 + **Enclave**: Select **Enable** to enable the instance for AWS Nitro Enclaves\.
 For more information, see [ What is AWS Nitro Enclaves?](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave.html) in the *AWS Nitro Enclaves User Guide*\.
 + **Metadata accessible**: You can enable or disable access to the instance metadata\.
-For more information, see [Configure the instance metadata service](configuring-instance-metadata-service.md)\.
+For more information, see [Use IMDSv2](configuring-instance-metadata-service.md)\.
++ **Metadata transport**: You can enable or disable the access method to the instance metadata service that's available for this EC2 instance based on the IP address type \(IPv4, IPv6, or IPv4 and IPv6\) of the instance\.
+For more information, see [Retrieve instance metadata](instancedata-data-retrieval.md)\.
 + **Metadata version**: If you enable access to the instance metadata, you can choose to require the use of Instance Metadata Service Version 2 when requesting instance metadata\.
-For more information, see [Configure instance metadata options for new instances](configuring-instance-metadata-service.md#configuring-IMDS-new-instances)\.
+For more information, see [Configure instance metadata options for new instances](configuring-instance-metadata-options.md#configuring-IMDS-new-instances)\.
 + **Metadata token response hop limit**: If you enable instance metadata, you can set the allowable number of network hops for the metadata token\.
-For more information, see [Configure the instance metadata service](configuring-instance-metadata-service.md)\.
+For more information, see [Use IMDSv2](configuring-instance-metadata-service.md)\.
 + **User data**: You can specify user data to configure an instance during launch, or to run a configuration script\.
 To attach a file, select the **As file** option and browse for the file to attach\.

 ## Step 4: Add Storage<a name="step-4-add-storage"></a>